 Once the request is validated, YouTube gives the uploader 7 days to remove the video and avoid a copyright strike.
 If they don't, the video is removed after 7 days.

 During this 7-day period, there are a few different actions uploaders can take:

-- Do nothing.
-You can wait for the takedown request to take effect in 7 days.
-At that point, the video will be removed and a copyright strike will be applied to your account.
+- Do nothing: Uploaders can wait for the takedown request to take effect once the 7-day period is over.
+At that point, the targeted video will be removed from YouTube and a copyright strike will be applied to the uploader's account.

-- If the delayed takedown request was a result of your appeal of a Content ID claim, you can cancel your appeal within 7 days.
-This prevents the takedown and keeps the claim active on your video.
-Learn more about disputing a Content ID claim.
+- Cancel an appeal: If the scheduled takedown request was a result of an uploader appealing a Content ID claim, the uploader can cancel their appeal within the 7-day period.
+By canceling, the uploader prevents the takedown of their video and won’t get a copyright strike.
+The Content ID claim will remain active on their video.
+Learn more about the difference between copyright takedowns and Content ID claims.

 After the 7-day period is over, when YouTube removes the video, the uploader's channel will get a copyright strike.
 Removing the video at that point will not resolve the strike.
 Strikes expire after 90 days, but their video won't be reinstated after the strike expires.
 If it's the uploader's first strike, they'll need to complete Copyright School.